In this section

 Key concepts and elements of theory are taught from the start of Year 7 and are revisited in greater detail in later topics in an interesting and engaging way.
 In Year 7, students are introduced to the basic key elements of music through listening and appraising music and performing simple pieces.
 They learn the basic concept of playing the piano and basic musical notation and group drumming sessions are used to focus on rhythm.

 In Year 8, students will study classical music; salsa music from South America; and folk music from different parts of Europe and the Middle East.
-They will learn about the creation and development of Blues music, performing key techniques and pieces, and will explore musical structure to compose their own pieces of music.
+They will learn about the creation and development of the Blues, perform key techniques and pieces, and explore musical structure by composing pieces of music.

-Homework is not routinely set during KS3 but students are encouraged to practice their instruments either at home or in school; to make use of our ICT facilities to develop their composition and arranging skills; and to join in with our extra-curricular clubs and enrichment activities.
+Homework is not routinely set during KS3 but students are encouraged to practice their instruments at home or in school; to use our Music Tech facilities to develop their composition and arranging skills; and to join our extra-curricular clubs and enrichment activities.

 Music at Key Stage 4